rishipurwar1/react-sql-editor-view/README.md

 ## ⏱ Page Load Time

-Load time of this website is between 0.4 s to 0.6s.
+Page Load time of this website in desktop is in the range of 0.4 s to 0.6s.

 I tested the performance and load time of this website using these two tools Lighthouse Chrome DevTools and BrowserStack SpeedLab.